by John Jordan

 Fixed Assets

-Fixed assets are company-owned, long-term tangible assets, such as forms of property or equipment.
-These assets make up its day-to-day operations to generate income.
+Fixed assets are company-owned, long-term tangible assets, such as property or equipment.
+They support the company's day-to-day operations and generate income.
 Being fixed means they can't be consumed or converted into cash within a year.

 Cost Center

 A cost center is master data that identifies where the cost occurred.
-A responsible person assigned to the cost center analyzes and explains cost center variances at period-end.
+At the end of the period, a responsible person assigned to the cost center analyzes and explains cost center variances.

 Cost Component Structure

-You define which cost components make up a cost component split by assigning them to a cost component structure.
+You define which cost components comprise a cost component split by assigning them to a cost component structure.
 You assign cost elements and origin groups to cost components within the cost component structure.

 Internal Order

-An internal order monitors costs and revenue of an organization for short- to-medium-term jobs.
-You can carry out planning at a cost element and detailed level, and budgeting at an overall level with availability control.
+An internal order monitors an organization's costs and revenue for short—to medium-term jobs.
+You can plan at a cost element and detailed level and budget at an overall level with availability control.

 Order Type